 If high levels of anxiety accompany a person’s personality disorder, anti-anxiety medication could be an excellent way to manage symptoms.
 Anti-anxiety medications address stress, tension and worry while also lowering agitation and improving sleep problems.

-Although they may reduce symptoms, one group of anti-anxiety medications called benzodiazepines should be avoided because their use can result in:
+Although they may reduce symptoms, one group of anti-anxiety medications called benzodiazepines should be avoided because their use can result in, dependence and addiction.

 Examples of benzodiazepines include: